chrisbarrett/elisp-namespaces/readme.md

    (unless package-archive-contents
      (package-refresh-contents))
    ```

+   The `namespace` macro makes it easy to load dependencies using the package management features in Emacs 24+;
+   make sure you set up all that package management stuff before you call those features.

 2. If needed, set `*ns-base-path*` to the directory containing your elisp files.
 The default is `~/.emacs.d/elisp/`: